antonsaga/azure-defender-sentinel-lab/README.md

 ---

 ## Future Work
-- Enable and validate Sentinel data connectors
+- Onboard an endpoint to Microsoft Defender for Endpoint to generate telemetry
-- Ingest and query security telemetry
+- Validate alert creation and incident generation in Sentinel
-- Create and tune analytics (detection) rules
+- Create and tune custom analytics (detection) rules
 - Investigate generated alerts and incidents
 - Perform threat hunting using KQL
 - Simulate incidents and document SOC response workflows